bitwarden/desktop/store/en-US/CAPTIONS.md

 A secure and free password manager for all of your devices

+# Screenshot - Sync

+Sync and access your vault from multiple devices

 # Screenshot - Vault

 Manage all your logins and passwords from a secure vault